About

 I didn’t even realise I was doing it until somebody pointed it out to me.
 Most writers draw on the reality they live in, my reality is filled with LGBTQ+ people so my books are too.

-You can usually find me as @nopoodles [linktree link]– I use that pretty much everywhere but the specific places I’m currently active are Instagram, Facebook, and YouTube.
+You can usually find me as @nopoodles – I use that pretty much everywhere but the specific places I’m currently active are Instagram, Tumblr, and YouTube.

-I don’t have a Patreon but I might make one if enough people express an interest in subscribing to one and I can come up with perks to offer that I can actually provide sustainably.
+I don’t have a Patreon or a Ream or anything like that, but I might make one if enough people express an interest in subscribing to one and I can come up with perks to offer that I can actually provide sustainably.

 In the meantime the best ways to support me include: